tynakpinska/gameoflife/README.md

 - see how much time you have left till the end of the day,
 - check your streak,
 - add, edit, save your goals,
-- add, edit, save your profile picture.
+- add, edit, save your profile picture